Calcium sulfide: Reactivity and uses

 Calcium sulfide is phosphorescent, and will glow a blood red for up to an hour after a light source is removed.

+As a noxious byproduct of the Leblanc process, it can be converted to calcium carbonate and hydrogen sulfide, the latter of which can be used as a sulfur source for the lead chamber process to produce the sulfuric acid necessary for the Leblanc process:

 Natural occurrence

 Oldhamite is the name for mineralogical form of CaS.
 It is a rare component of some meteorites and has scientific importance in solar nebula research.
 Burning of coal dumps can also produce the compound.